-Through Flower Essence Consultations, Diana offers spiritually-based individual healing sessions, a synthesis of more than 20 years of study, training and personal healing.
+Through Flower Essence Consultations and Energy Healing Sessions, Diana offers spiritually-based individual healing, a synthesis of more than 30 years of study, training and personal healing.
 Creating the Tree Frog Farm line of flower essences & aromatherapy products for human, animal and planetary health is a natural expression of her healing practice.

 About Tree Frog Farm

 Our understanding of health follows our philosophy of kinship with and respect for all Life.
-We call it healing to wholeness.
-In each lifetime themes and lessons bring us closer to understanding the nature of the universe and our part in it.
-As we begin to know that the Earth is a learning school an opportunity to experience Creation within the density of this physical dimension we also come to understand the pull to spirituality, to return to Creator, Source, God, Great Spirit.
+We call it “healing to wholeness.”
 Each lifetime offers physical, emotional, mental, and spiritual challenges in our learning process.
 These challenges are healing opportunities.
 Health becomes then, not the absence of symptoms, but the returning to wholeness with All.